Setup

 equals given Public Key and backend url equals default SDK url or url provided by Pango team.

-.
-Run the command from the directory where SDK service executable is located:
+Run the commands below from the directory where SDK service executable is located.

 where: